 This is not easy to determine on your own.
 The best way is to let your doctor determine if you are Biotin deficient.

-As a general rule, if you a healthy individual and if you consume a wide variety of foods, including animal products, Biotin deficiency shouldn’t be an issue.
+As a general rule, if you a healthy individual and if you consume a wide variety of foods, including natural products, Biotin deficiency shouldn’t be an issue.
 However, certain bad habits may promote Biotin deficiency, including smoking, excessive alcohol consummation, excessive antibiotic use, and bad intestinal food absorption.
 Some women may be prone to Biotin deficiency during pregnancy.

 It is important to know that the human body cannot store Biotin.
 Every time you ingest Biotin rich foods, your body uses the necessary amount of it, eliminating the rest of Biotin.